Label: KETOROLAC TROMETHAMINE- ketorolac tromethamine solution

 • 2 DOSAGE AND ADMINISTRATION

-The recommended dose of ketorolac tromethamine ophthalmic solution 0.5% is one drop four times a day to the affected eye(s) for relief of ocular itching due to seasonal allergic conjunctivitis.
+The recommended dosage of ketorolac tromethamine ophthalmic solution 0.5% is one drop four times a day to the affected eye(s) for the temporary relief of ocular itching due to seasonal allergic conjunctivitis.

-For the treatment of postoperative inflammation in patients who have undergone cataract extraction, one drop of ketorolac tromethamine ophthalmic solution 0.5% should be applied to the affected eye four times daily beginning 24 hours after cataract surgery and continuing through the first 2 weeks of the postoperative period.
+Apply one drop of ketorolac tromethamine ophthalmic solution 0.5% to the affected eye four times daily beginning 24 hours after cataract surgery and continuing through the first 2 weeks of the postoperative period for the treatment of postoperative inflammation in patients who have undergone cataract extraction.

 2.2 Use with Other Topical Ophthalmic Medications